-Over the last decade, people have started growing their own CBD and THC clones for personal use, whether its related to medical reason or personal recreational consumption.
+Over the last decade, people have started growing their own CBD and THC clones for personal use, whether it’s related to medical reasons or personal recreational consumption.
 Not only are many people smoking cannabis, but they are cooking with cannabis and vaping cannabis often as well.

 The CBD clone strains often being purchased typically offer a relaxing sensation without having triggering any psychoactive experiences.
-There are many CBD companies which make truly incredible products.
+There are many CBD companies that make truly incredible products.

 With a wide range of potential clinical applications, Medical Marijuana has drawn the attention of several national and international health organizations around the world.